 - Select the subscription in which you want to create the new storage account.

 - Select your Resource group.
-Create new if one doesn't exist.
+Create a new one if one doesn't exist.

 - Enter a name for your storage account.